cdesteves/tech-challenge/README.md

 ```
 ##  Self-hosted runner

-To configure the self-hosted runner, head to "Actions", followed by "Runners" and  add a "new runner" as shows:
+To configure the self-hosted runner, navigate to "Actions" in your GitHub repository, then select "Runners", and click "New runner".
+Follow the on-screen instructions:

 ![New Self-hosted runner](images/runner.png)

-From there press again "new self-hosted runner" and you will be prompt with the GitHub tutorial.
+From there, select "new self-hosted runner" and you will be prompt with the GitHub tutorial.

 After following all steps, run the final command to start the runner that should be idle and waiting for jobs, like so: